jarun/buku/README.md

 - Bookmarks with immutable titles are listed with bold `(L)` after the URL.
 - **Tags**:
   - Comma (`,`) is the tag delimiter in DB.
 A tag cannot have comma(s) in it.
 Tags are filtered (for unique tags) and sorted.
 Tags are stored in lower case and can be replaced, appended or deleted.
+  - Releases prior to [v2.7](https://github.com/jarun/Buku/releases/tag/v2.7) support both capital and lower cases in tags.
+From v2.7 all tags are stored in lowercase.
+An undocumented option `--fixtags` is introduced to modify the older tags.
+It also fixes another issue where the same tag appears multiple times in the tagset of a record.
+Run `buku --fixtags` once.
 - **Update** operation:
   - If --title, --tag or --comment is passed without argument, clear the corresponding field from DB.
   - If --url is passed (and --title is omitted), update the title from web using the URL.